Big Mama dune during sunrise

 Tracking the desert elephants in Damaraland is an experience that fellow travelers rave about, and after hearing their stories, we can totally see why!

 Imagine venturing into the remote wilderness, guided by skilled trackers who know these majestic elephants like the back of their hand.
-As you traverse the desert landscape, you’re likely to spot these incredible creatures making their way across the rugged terrain, perfectly adapted to this harsh environment.
+As you traverse the desert landscape, you may spot these incredible creatures making their way across the rugged terrain, perfectly adapted to this harsh environment.

 Desert elephants in Namibia